lanl/FLPR/docs/sphinx/conformance.rst

    to preprocess that source code with another tool before processing it with FLPR.
 2. The FLPR parser does not recognize any nondefault character set.
+3. FLPR does not enforce the constraints of the standard, and thus, is *not* a standard-conforming processor.
+See the `Potential "gotchas"`_ section for an example.

 -------------------
 Retro-Extensions